Top PHP MVC Frameworks for 2026: The CTO’s Guide to Building Scalable Offshore Teams

 Team Quality Trumps Framework Features

-Our retention data across 500+ placements tells the real story.
-Companies maintain 94-96% retention across ALL PHP MVC frameworks.
+Our retention data across 1,000+ placements tells the real story.
+Our developer retention holds at 93%+ across every PHP MVC framework.
 That’s Laravel, Symfony, CodeIgniter, and even legacy frameworks people claim are “dead.”

 The retention rate doesn’t correlate with framework popularity.
 It correlates with team quality, management approach, and company culture.
 A mediocre developer on Laravel underperforms an excellent developer on CodeIgniter every single time.